flancian/garden/tools for thinking.md

   - [[betterverse]]

 ## [[Q&A]]
-- Had to drop out for the day by now to prep dinner and start winding down for the night :)
+- Have to drop out for the day by now to prep dinner and start winding down for the night :)

 ## [[Tools for Thinking Product Demos]]
+- TBD.

 ## [[Leveraging AI and ML in Building New Tools for Thinking]]
+- TBD.

 ## [[Idea Dimensionality and Representing Semantic Meaning]]
+- TBD.